Noisy Water Heater: Common Causes and How to Fix Them

 The ticking noise is usually caused by fluctuations in pressure within the piping system.
 If your water heater is an energy-efficient unit, it likely has heat traps installed.
 Due to changes in temperature and the resulting expansion and contraction of the elements, the heat trap ball can rattle inside the nipple, causing the ticking noise.

-If there is no other way to eliminate this ticking noise, simply removing the heat traps from the heater can be a solution.
+If there is no other way to eliminate this sound, simply removing the heat traps from the heater can be a solution.
 This will result in only a minor reduction in energy efficiency and will not affect the safety of the heater’s operation.

-A simple solution to reduce the ticking noise is to turn down the temperature on your water heater by just a few degrees.
+A simple solution to reduce it is to turn down the temperature on your water heater by just a few degrees.

 What Causes Popping and Crackling Sound and Solution